romanvm/romans_blog/Readme.rst

 - **WYSIWYG rich content authoring** with TinyMCE editor in admin interface.
 Youtube links and programming code syntax highlighting are supported.
 - **Pluggable skins**: the frond-end layer is completely separated from the core code, allowing to quickly and simply change the site design by switching to another skin.
-Skins are Django apps that contain all the necessary templates with static files (CSS, JS, fonts etc.) and (optionally) the necessary template tags to render content within the skin context.
+A skin is a Django app that contains all necessary templates with static files (CSS, JS, fonts etc.) and (optionally) necessary template tags to render content within the skin context.
 Basically, any html site template with 1-level navigation menu can be turned into a skin.
-  Skins also provide customised preview templates for TinyMCE to preview the authored content with the skin's styles applied.
-The CMS comes with 3 skins based on `Bootstrap`_ and `Bootswatch`_.
+  The skin also provides a customised preview template for TinyMCE to preview the authored content with the skin's styles applied.
 - **Full-text site search** with `django-haystack`_ and `Whoosh`_.
 - **Google Analytics support**.
 - **sitemap.xml and robots.txt**.